Why Keeping a track of reassignments in your domain is important?

 Take the banking industry for example, which hasn’t seen any big technological disruption in the past decade.
 Up until recently when blockchain tech surfaced, the patent activity in this domain started rising again.

-Now, it wouldn’t be too surprising to see if these companies start acquiring blockchain startups or patents to incorporate this new tech in their business.
-If you’re from the finance domain, keeping a tab on these acquisitions and patent re-assignments can easily give you an idea about upcoming products/service by your competitors.
+Now, it wouldn’t be too surprising to see if these companies start acquiring blockchain startups or patents to incorporate this new tech into their business.
+If you’re from the finance domain, keeping a tab on these acquisitions and patent re-assignments can easily give you an idea about upcoming products/services by your competitors.

-It works the other way around too.
-If a lot of patents are being sold to other companies, it could mean that particular technology is getting outdated and companies in your industry (your direct and indirect competitions) are not finding those patents worth keeping.
+It works the other way around, too.
+If a lot of patents are being sold to other companies, it could mean that particular technology is getting outdated, and companies in your industry (your direct and indirect competitors) are not finding those patents worth keeping.

 A portfolio with outdated technology patents is going to become a liability on your budget.
-These acquisitions can give you a great hint about tech trend of your domain.
-Analyzing the possible reasons for these patent sales can put you on the right path and help decide which patents you should keep and which you too should sell.
+These acquisitions can give you a great hint about the tech trends in your domain.
+Analyzing the possible reasons for these patent sales can put you on the right path and help you decide which patents you should keep and which you, too, should sell.

 In the next section, I’ve explained how similar insights can help you understand your competition’s behavior and future moves too.
 It can also tell you a lot about your industry’s dynamics.